aianta/AutoWiSE/README.md

 at that interval.

 ## Certificate Creation/Renewal via DNS challenge
-At the time of writing the autowise service is using a domain registered through GoDaddy.
+At the time of writing the autowise service is using a domain registered through Wordpress.
 The simplest way to get a certificate for free is using certbot with the DNS challege mode.
-At a highlevel the idea will be to log into to the GoDaddy domain control panel and add in a TXT record to the DNS table.
+At a highlevel the idea will be to log into to the Wordpress domain control panel and add in a TXT record to the DNS table.
 The TXT record will contain a value given to us by certbot.
 Then Certbot will independently verify the DNS record and if the value matches the one it gave us it will generate a certificate for us for that domain.